andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/page-layout-instructions.md

    >[!NOTE]
    >
    >If you are using multiple Campaign record types, the picklist values for the **Enable Bizible Touchpoints** field will need to be updated.
-Please reference [this article](http://docs.marketo.com/x/PgEgAQ)&nbsp;for instructions.
+Please reference [this article](http://docs.marketo.com/x/PgEgAQ) for instructions.

    `
    `